 History of Leicester CCF to Leicester CCC

-Leicester Chinese Christian Fellowship (CCF) came into being in 1976 through the work of the Late Mr. & Mrs. Stanley Rowe, retired Chinese Inland Mission (CIM) and Overseas Missionary Fellowship (OMF) missionaries.
+Leicester Chinese Christian Fellowship (CCF) came into being in 1977 through the work of the Late Mr. & Mrs. Stanley Rowe, retired Chinese Inland Mission (CIM) and Overseas Missionary Fellowship (OMF) missionaries.
 The work started as an English class for three house wives, which gradually became a Bible study group.
 After a couple of years, small group of believers began their Sunday service at Melbourne Hall Evangelical church.
-It was called Leicester Chinese Christian fellowship.
+It was called Leicester Chinese Christian Fellowship.
 The service was held in Cantonese and caters mainly for the needs of those in Catering business.
 Most of the Chinese Christian students worship in the local churches on Sunday they also have a small student fellowship which met in Central Baptist church in the city centre.

 In 1988 Mr. Stanley Rowe went home to glory, eleven days after Esther, Chinese Overseas Christian Mission (COCM) missionary moved to Leicester to help with the student ministry in the city as well as using it as a base for her ministry to other student Fellowships in the UK